Software and development quality in Vidjil

 - Unit tests.
 150+ tests on the behaviour of minimal algorithmic bricks.

 - Functional tests.
-850+ tests in 100+ tests sets.
+850+ tests in 100+ tests sets with should-test.
 We check that the command-line vidjil-algo has the expected behaviour in various conditions and options.

 - Functional tests on curated sequences.
 500+ sequences with curated V(D)J designations.
 We check that the algorithm gives an expected result.
 Specific complex sequences that are known to fail are tagged in the dataset.